 int option integrates the data using the trapezoidal (midpoint) method.

 deci option decimates the signal to the given cycles per second (hertz) sample rate.
-The source sample rate divided by the specified sample rate must be factorable by 2,3,5 and 7.
-For example, for data sampled at 20 Hz,
+The actual output sample rate may differ from the selected sample rate.
+The service will use the closest output rate such that the ratio of the source rate to output rate is factorable by the numbers 2,3,5 and 7.
+For example, if the selected data is sampled at 50 Hz and

-deci=4 would fail.
-A linear-phase, lowpass filter is applied to the data as an anti-aliasing filter.
+A linear-phase, lowpass filter is applied to the data as an anti-aliasing filter in the decimation process.

 Comparison to SAC